JanDexter/jd-addon/README.md

 This is a custom Odoo module for managing hotel operations.
 It includes features for managing room types, charges, and other hotel-related data.

+## Version Information

+- Version: 11.0.0
+- Compatible with Odoo 18.0
+- Last Updated: 2025-04-30
+- License: LGPL-3

+## Developer Notes

+1. Add new model files to the `models` folder
+2. Register them in `models/__init__.py`
+3. Create corresponding views in the `views` folder
+4. Update the `__manifest__.py` file to include the new models and views
+5. Update this documentation to reflect the new features
+6. If you encounter any issue, create a new issue in the repository.
+You can also directly contact me.
+7. If you see any inaccuracies in this readme, just contact me.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)